-Togetherall and Edinburgh to research the ingredients of digital solutions
+Togetherall partners with the University of Edinburgh to research the key ingredients of digital mental health solutions

 July 07 2022

 Clinical and Health Psychology Science at the University of Edinburgh have partnered with Togetherall to study the implementation and impact of peer support digital platforms.

 The project is funded by the University of Edinburgh Economic and Social Research Council (ESRC) Impact Accelerator fund, which encourages “collaboration between researchers and business, public and civil society” to influence policy and practice in the business, public and third sectors.